 where \(X,Y\) are vector fields on \(M\). \end{Prop}

 \begin{proof} We consider a variation of the metric on \(M\), that is

 where \(k\) is a symmetric \((2,0)\)-tensor.
 The energy-momentum tensor for harmonic maps can be computed as \cite{MR655417}

-Deriving the energy-momentum tensor for biharmonic maps is more involved since one has to vary the connection of the domain since it depends on the metric.
-The energy-momentum tensor for biharmonic maps was already presented in \cite{MR886529}, a rigorous derivation was obtain in \cite[Theorem 2.4]{MR2395125}, that is
+Deriving the energy-momentum tensor for biharmonic maps is more involved as one has to vary the connection of the domain since it depends on the metric.
+The energy-momentum tensor for biharmonic maps was already presented in \cite{MR886529}, a rigorous derivation was obtained in \cite[Theorem 2.4]{MR2395125}, that is

 Combining both formulas concludes the proof. \end{proof}